Steps to Hiring your First Employee in Georgia

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Georgia Department of Labor within 10 days of their hire or rehire date.
+Georgia employers are required to report newly hired employees and re-hired employees with the Georgia Department of Labor within 10 days of the employee’s date of hire or rehire.

 Step 5 – Payroll Taxes